 Some leaseholders were looking at locations as far away as Northamptonshire for a comparable property.
 Residents explained:

-What the council said, when I complained, is they said ‘For the amount you would get for your house you can get a nice bungalow in Southend.’
+What the council said when I complained, is… ‘For the amount you would get for your house you can get a nice bungalow in Southend.’
 I said ‘Who told you I want to live in Southend?’
 If I want to - if I love Southend - I would have gone there to buy my property.
 I would not be here.
 It is because I like it here, that is why I have bought a place here.
 So if you want to offer me something, go and get a place around this area for me, I will move in, we will do a direct swap.
 Oh, it is too expensive, oh really?
 Oh, really?
-I didn’t know that (Carpenters Interview 9).
+I didn’t know that!
+(Carpenters Interview 9).

-One of the reasons given for the discrepancy between the valuation of the homes in which leaseholders resided and comparable properties in the area was the decline of the estate pre-renewal, caused by a lack of investment and maintenance over many years, coupled with the territorial stigma these estates were subject to.
-This meant that the value of the leaseholder’s homes was not estimated by the local authority to be sufficient to justify compensation at a level that would enable purchase of a similar, new home in the area (Lees, 2014).
+One of the reasons given for the discrepancy between the valuation of leaseholders’ homes and comparable properties in the area was the ‘managed decline’ of the estate pre-renewal, caused by a lack of council maintenance over many years, coupled with the territorial stigma these estates were subject to.
+This meant that the value of the leaseholder’s homes was regarded as insufficient to justify compensation at a level that would enable purchase of a similar new home in the area.

-Councils did, however, offer leaseholders a property on the new estate if they agreed to rescind their lease (usually 99 years with the option of renewal for their inheritors), and start a new mortgage under shared ownership.
+Councils did, however, offer leaseholders a property on the new estate if they agreed to rescind their lease and start a new mortgage under shared ownership.
 While leaseholders who exercised the right-to-buy were provided with a state subsidy in order to take out their lease, the financial support provided by the council for shared ownership properties is a mandatory investment contribution.
-While the contractual terms of shared ownership properties differ across different estates and councils, they are broadly consistent in as far as the resident purchases a portion of a property, and the council owns the rest.
+While the contractual terms of shared ownership properties differ across different estates and councils, they are broadly consistent in as much as the resident purchases a portion of a property, and the council owns the rest.
 The sharing of the property means residents are often unable to rent out the property, sell it on the market or pass it on through inheritance.
-None of the leaseholders interviewed articulated positive sentiments towards the prospect of entering a shared ownership tenure agreement:
+None of the leaseholders welcomed the prospect of entering a shared ownership agreement:

-Yes, well I can't afford [this area] because I wouldn't want to go and buy a 5% or 10% share of a £700,000 property, which I would never finish paying for…that your children cannot inherit, and you cannot rent it out… Because what if something should happen, what happens my daughter then?
-(Aylesbury Interview 1).
+Yes, well I can't afford [this area] because I wouldn't want to go and buy a 5% or 10% share of a £700,000 property which I would never finish paying for…that your children cannot inherit, and you cannot rent it out… (Aylesbury Interview 1).

 For leaseholders, shared ownership properties hence do not come with the same (perceived) benefits as their right-to-buy properties, leading many leaseholders to refuse such offers from the council.
-While the right-to-buy was an investment, the leaseholders interviewed demonstrated this was social as well as financial.
-Rather than simply maximising sale-value and leaving, leaseholders wished to keep the property so them and their children could remain in the community they had invested in over many years.
+While the right-to-buy was a financial investment, the leaseholders interviewed suggested it was also a social investment in their home, community and neighbourhood.
+Rather than simply maximising sale-value, our interviewees wished to keep their property so that they and their children could remain in the community they had invested in over many years.

 The realisation that they would lose their home, and their investment, led many leaseholders to resolutely refuse to move until they received enough compensation to purchase a similar property in the area: